illustrated by Peter Rutherford

 While the story features Cosmo, the hero of the first book, this second book is about Terry the pterodactyl, who is a far less confident character.
-Although I don’t share Terry’s fear of heights and flying (I’ve tried parascending a couple of times, and loved it), I know how it feels to be afraid to do something that you know you should be able to do.
-And I know that the embarrassment you may feel about this fear can be just as bad – or worse – than the fear itself.
-However, like Terry, I’ve also found that if you confront your fears, the experience is usually a lot less terrible than you had had imagined.
+Although I don’t share Terry’s fear of heights and flying (I’ve been parascending a couple of times, and loved it), I know how it feels to be afraid to do something that you know you should be able to do.
+And I know that the embarrassment one may feel about this fear can be just as bad – or worse – as the fear itself.
+However, like Terry, I’ve also found that if you confront your fears, the experience is often a lot less terrible than you had had imagined.

 One of the comments I’ve had from several junior dinosaur experts (including my own son) about the first Volcano Valley book was that some of the species of dinosaurs in the story are from different time periods and therefore would not have been alive at the same time.
 For instance Cosmo, the compsognathus, is from the Jurassic period, while Terry, the pterodactyl, is from the Cretaceous, which was some 75 million years later.
 I was aware of this when I was choosing the characters (HONESTLY I was!) but had decided that – since my dinosaurs can talk to each other and play ball games (errors which the same experts rarely pick me up on) – I was not going to worry too much about authenticity.